Longjogger/fewo-calendar/README.md

 * Lastname (Nachname, format: text)
 * Type of Booking (Buchungstyp, format: selection between the possible sources of booking) Usually, the view is shared as read-only with a special account created specifically for this task (e.g., the account is named 'fewo').

+In the Calendar app, you need an empty calendar, which you will use for pushing the booking dates into.